Skip to content

 def read(self, context: InputContext) -> Any:

-"""Read a Unity Catalog managed table as a PySpark DataFrame.
+"""Read a Unity Catalog table as a PySpark DataFrame.

 When ``partition_by`` includes ``"backfill_key"``, reads are